 He wrinkled his nose in confusion.
 "What?"

-She pulled aside the curtain covering her doorway and snorted.
+She pulled aside the curtain covering her doorway and then snorted at the scene inside.
 It seemed that if they didn't intend to destroy her village, visiting demons always found a way to eat her food.
 Shippo was sitting across from the demon, smiling and offering more tea, more rice, more dried fruit and meat, acting as if there was nothing to fear, and the demon sipped from her cup and nibbled from Shippo's proffered plate as if she was perfectly at home in a human hut.
-Kaede shook her head and moved over to check the brew over her fire.
+Kaede shook her head and moved to check the brew over her fire.
 It was still quite warm, which was good.

 "Hi, Grandma Kaede!"
 Shippo called around a mouth full of rice when he noticed her.

-Kaede heard a soft sigh from the demon.
+Kaede heard a soft sigh from her.
 "I get that a lot in these lands.
 It seems demons around here don't respect life so much as in other places."

 The demon shrugged.
 "Here and there.
 I've found pockets of peace in many places, not a great number of them, but they exist."

 Deciding to be direct, Kaede asked, "What be ye purpose here, demon?"